LucasWanJZ/Blade-Of-Honor/README.md

 - Second Attack and Block ✅
 - Main Menu and Main Menu Music ✅
 - add two Cats :3 ✅
+- Game Ends when one player has 2 wins ✅
+- Win-tracking UI ✅
 - Online Multiplayer